Zarcix/UmapTripViewer/README.md

-# UMAP Based Trip Viewer
+# Trip Viewer

-This Trip Viewer shows a trip using UMAP Open Street Maps
+This Trip Viewer takes in data from pictures and it's folders and adds markers to OpenStreetMaps to show where you've gone in the photos.